maxalov/mass-config/README.md

     "port": 22,
 }
 ```
-The script supports connecting to almost any network equipment:
+This script works with network equipment of almost any vendor:
 `cisco_nxos`, `cisco_asa`, `cisco_ios`, `juniper_junos`, `brocade_vdx`, `huawei`, etc

 # commands:
-After running the script, the user will need to choose what type of commands
-it will transmit to the device - `conf` or` show`.
-This is because the transmission
-from the point of view of the code, these commands look a little different, as well as for security,
-these commands are in different `conf.txt` and` show.txt` files, respectively.
-You can send any number of commands for both conf and show, the result of the commands
-and the commands themselves will be output to the standard stream.
+After running the script user will need to specify the type of commands that will be transmitted to devices - either conf or show.
+Since the code for these two commands differs from each other - they are located in separate files `conf.txt` and `show.txt` respectively (also it is done for some security purposes).
+You can send any number of commands for both conf and show.
+The result of the commands and the commands themselves will be displayed to the standard stream.

 # examples: